-- 1. Twenty-five (25) notices not less than eleven inches by seventeen inches in size announcing upcoming elections have been posted in prominent locations throughout the University at least two (2) weeks before the opening of the nomination period, but no earlier than the first Monday of classes in the same semester.
+- 1. Notices announcing the upcoming elections shall be posted in prominent locations throughout the University at least two (2) weeks before the opening of the nomination period, but no earlier than the first Monday of classes in the same semester.
+In addition, these notices shall also be posted electronically on online Society channels.
 The notices shall include the following information: - a.
 Early calls for submissions of nominations, - b. the date voting will take place, - c. the positions vacant, - d. the dates for the opening and closing of the nomination period, - e. the Regulations governing the nomination of candidates, - f. the place for pick-up and deposit of nomination papers, and